 Typical skills used in entry-level PMO roles may include reporting, interaction with stakeholders, document writing and planning – in order to understand your skills and proficiency think about your current daily tasks and responsibilities, and seek to identify what skills are needed to complete them.

 If you’re looking to identify which parts of your skills and experience you should be showcasing, and how to make your CV stand out in the competitive PMO market, CV Development for PMO Professionals, will teach you how to create a personal summary that gets read; a career history that targets the right type and level of PMO; you’ll learn how to create key achievements that get noticed and how to showcase your skills and experience throughout.

 There is a rapidly increasing amount of literature surrounding PMOs, whether that be through more casual forms such as blogs, or through published books, there are plenty of available options to help you develop (and even begin!) your knowledge of PMOs.

-For those looking for an introduction to the set-up and services provided within a PMO, the leading Best Management Practice, P3O Manual, and the PMO Service Catalogue by Stuart Dixon are fantastic places to start.
+For those looking for an introduction to the set-up and services provided within a PMO, the leading Best Management Practice, P3O Manual, the PMO Service Catalogue by Stuart Dixon, and the PMO Competency Framework are fantastic places to start.
 It is also important to stay up to date with PMO news, and listen to what leading voices in the industry are saying.